 Four Take stock of your resources

-When you’re in the midst of a life transition (read: shit storm that feels like failure) every cognitive bias you have goes into full force trying to force you into survival mode.
+When you’re in the midst of a life transition (read: shit storm that feels like failure) every cognitive bias you have goes into full force trying to shove you into survival mode.
 You’ll find the negativity bias, the disposition to focus on the negative, at the helm barking orders, “look at how that person wronged you, don’t fall for that again!”
 Or “do whatever you can to fix this, the consequences will be dire!!”

 While he’s not exactly wrong (you DO have an obstacle to grow through) his focus on what is wrong or what will go wrong only serves to feed the defeatist beast within you.
 Instead, take stock of what you have going for you and put a plan in place on how to access it.
-No matter how low we get we still have your skills, your tenacity, your people, your curiosity, timing, past experiences and more.
+No matter how low you get you still have your skills, your tenacity, your people, your curiosity, timing, past experiences and more.

 Exercise: Fold a sheet of paper into thirds vertically right now and write three column headings: